szymor/bulwa-cansim/README.md

 - msg data should start from index 1, not 0 - this is lua convention
 - msg data len should be considered at transmit if no explicit len is provided
-- add iso-tp frame support
+- add iso-tp frame support as lua library
+- add obd support to virtual ecu
+- add fuzzers (canbus, iso-tp, uds), obd scanners, canbus monitor (to search for diagnostic ids or other information)
+- add inter-node communication means, maybe ping and on_pong API?

 ## development cheatsheet